Armed Forces Full Honor Review for President Barack Obama

 |0

-This work, Armed Forces Full Honor Review for President Barack Obama [Image 1 of 5], by Eboni Everson-Myart, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Armed Forces Full Honor Review for President Barack Obama [Image 1 of 24], by SSG Austin Thomas, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT